mat-kozielski/CL_Workshop_1/README.md

-# CL_Workshop_1
+# CAR Share Page - desktop version

-Workshop from CL Bootcamp - only desktop version
+##Procject was created on workshop.
+Main point was to create this layout using only HTML and CSS.